Cognitive Behavioral Therapy

 - Personality disorders

-Similarly, CBT can also help cope with grief, divorce/break-up, low self-esteem, stress, and chronic medical conditions.
+Cognitive behavioral therapy can also be used to cope with grief, divorce/break-up, low self-esteem, stress, and chronic medical conditions.

 How Does Cognitive Behavioral Therapy (CBT) Work?

-Cognitive behavioral therapy is based on the ABC model, developed by Dr Albert Ellis.
-“ABC” is basically an acronym for:
+Cognitive behavioral therapy is based on the ABC model, developed by Dr. Albert Ellis.
+“ABC” is an acronym for:

-- Beliefs regarding the adversity or the activity event.
-It can refer to the implicit or explicit thoughts about the event itself, of the person in relation to the event, and others in relation to the event.
+- B stands for beliefs regarding the adversity/activity event.
+It can refer to the implicit or explicit thoughts about the event, yourself in relation to the event, and others in relation to the event.

-- Consequences, which are the feelings and behaviors.
+- C stands for the consequences, which are the resulting emotions and behaviors.

-The underlying concept of the ABC model is that B is the link between A and C. It is also crucial to the therapy, as changing beliefs changes the consequences.
-Over time, clients learn how to recognize the B in relation to A and reshape it leading to healthier and more productive Cs.
+The underlying concept of the ABC model is that B is the link between A and C. B holds the key, as changing beliefs also change the consequences.
+Over time, you will learn how to recognize your B in relation to A and reshape it toward healthier and more productive Cs.

 Based on this model, the 5 stages of CBT look like this: